Direct Billing

 What happens if your claim gets denied?

-What if I have several insurance plans?
+What if I have a secondary insurance plan?

 What happens if the portal is down and we are unable to complete the direct billing process?